 - TOTAL

-Our easy mushroom pasta is made with mushrooms — a variety of mushrooms work — cooked in olive oil, butter, garlic, herbs, and a bit of lemon for bright, fresh flavor.
-For a really spectacular pasta, try wild foraged mushrooms like morel mushrooms or chanterelle mushrooms.
+I love this easy mushroom pasta recipe.
+You can use a variety of mushrooms.
+I often use cremini mushrooms, but for a spectacular pasta, try wild foraged mushrooms like morel or chanterelle mushrooms.
 There’s no cream in this recipe.
-If you would like to add some, add a splash at the end of cooking (when you add the pasta).
+If you want to add some, see our tips below the recipe.

 Watch Us Make the Recipe